nextflow-io/training/docs/nf_develop/1_02_create.md

 -   `branch.yml`: Sets the branch protection for the nf-core repository
 -   `ci.yml`: Run small pipeline tests with the small test datasets
 -   `clean-up.yml`: Automated testing for stale and closed GitHub issues and PRs in the nf-core repo
--   `download_pipeline.yml`: Test a pipeline download with `nf-core download`.
+-   `download_pipeline.yml`: Test a pipeline download with `nf-core pipelines download`.
 -   `fix-linting.yml`: Fix linting by adding a comment to a PR
 -   `linting_comment.yml`: Triggered after the linting action and posts an automated comment to the PR, even if the PR is coming from a fork
--   `linting.yml`: Triggered on pushes and PRs to the repository and runs `nf-core lint` and markdown lint tests to ensure that the code meets the nf-core guidelines
+-   `linting.yml`: Triggered on pushes and PRs to the repository and runs `nf-core pipelines lint` and markdown lint tests to ensure that the code meets the nf-core guidelines
 -   `release-announcements.yml`: Automatic release toot and tweet announcements for nf-core pipeline releases

 Many of these tests are only configured for the nf-core repo.
 However, they can be modified for your repository or ignored if they are superfluous to your requirements.